krishrustagi/krishrustagi/README.md

 _To start about me, I am a Computer Science Engineering underGrad at IIIT Nagpur with keen interest in Backend Development.
 My skill set comprises of Java, CPP, SQL and somewhat ML/AI (:P)._

-_I have worked with [Groww, India](https://www.groww.in) as an SDE Intern.
+_I have worked with [Groww, India](https://www.groww.in) as a Developer.
 I have also been an Open Source Contributer at Keras.
 Also I have previously worked at Delhi Technological Intern for a span of 3 months as Research Intern.
 Apart from this, I also have few open soruce contributions at [Keras](https://github.com/keras-team/keras).
 Always been in love with problem solving and DSA, and now also fascinated by System Design and Software Architecture :)_

 _Wish to get in touch?